yarnpkg/berry/README.md

 ---

 Yarn is a modern package manager split into various packages.
-Its novel architecture allows to do things currently impossible with existing solutions:
+Its novel architecture allows us to do things currently impossible with existing solutions:

 - Yarn supports [plugins](https://yarnpkg.com/features/plugins); adding a plugin is as simple as adding it to your repository
 - Yarn supports Node by default but isn't limited to it - plugins can add support for other languages